 “A fearless adventure in knowing what to do when no one’s there telling you what to do” – Valve’s New Employee Handbook

 What better way to get introduced to your new team than by reading what employees think you need to know!
 Valve did not always have this as new hires would sometimes take six months to get acclimated with the company culture and its flat management structure.
-This can be a big problem when 22% of staff turnover occurs in the first 45 days of employment.
+This can be a big problem when over 20% of staff turnover occurs in the first 45 days of employment.
 To avoid this, Valve made their employee feedback became their onboarding process.
 Do you get input into your onboarding process from those that have actually been through it?

 Valve’s handbook also helps their new employees decide which project they will do first since Valve’s culture is built on the premise that there are no managers.

 Due to the structure of the company there is no one to necessarily tell new employees exactly what to do.
 Because of this, getting started can be daunting.
 The handbook becomes the guidebook to the new hire’s new job instead of something that is left aside and forgotten.
 It becomes a significant part of their onboarding process.

 Try this: Do you have a flat organization?
 If so, consider building out a Your Company for Newbies book.
 Crowdsourced from your employees, this book can be a collection of survival tips, unwritten rules and examples of what success looks like and can help your new hire orient herself.
 It doesn’t have to be long to be helpful.

 The onboarding process for many companies begins before the new employee even arrives.
 This includes companies like Netflix who call their new employees before the first day.
 The new hire’s laptop of choice and configuration are on their desk and ready to go the moment the new employee walks in the door.